Hendryshi/ArchiveBlog/source/_posts/2020/05/Write-My-First-Game-MineSweeper.md

   style E fill: #FFF333
   style I fill: #FFF333
   style B fill: #9999FF
-  style F fill: #9999FF
+  style F fill: #9999FF -->
--->

 [comment]: # (
 A --> B
-  B -->|L| C
+B -->|Left| C
-  B -->|Two| H
+B -->|Right| H
 H --> I --> F
 C --> E --> F
-  E -->|Recursion| E
+E -->|Expand if value = 0| E
-  I -->|Recursion| I
+I -->|Expand if value = 0| I
 F -->|Hit Mine| G
 F -->|Continue| A
 F -->|Win| J
 B -->|Right| D --> A)

 ![](process.png)

-As described above, every time we click our mouse, the program enter into different operation defined in object `Game` according to different mouse event (left click, right click or both click).
-And at the end of every function, we use the object `Frame` to redraw the board and reflect to the interface.
+As described as above, every time when we click the mouse, the program enter into different functions defined in object `Game` according to the different mouse event (left click, right click or both click).
+And at the end of every function, we call the function drawing in `Frame` to refresh our frontend interface.

 # Some focal points in my development

 ## Different mouse events

 In the program, I use many different mouse events.
-I'd like to list as below by calling order.
-Note that to save the status of my left click and right click, I use two properties `leftDown` and `rightDown` in my object winForm.
+I'd like to list as below by raising order.
+You can find the completely mouse events definitions [**here**](https://docs.microsoft.com/en-us/dotnet/framework/winforms/mouse-events-in-windows-forms).

+Note that in my program, I don't know it's which click are mouse down or up, I use two properties `leftDown` and `rightDown` to keep and record the status of my clicks.

-- **MouseMove event**: This function is called when your mouse are moving
+- **MouseMove event**: This function is raised when your mouse's position are changed.

-    - As I want to realise that if I hold clicking my left mouse and when moving through the board, all the squares will change their status (like a button is pressed), this event is called.
+    I use this event to realize that when I keep holding my left click and moving on the board, all passing squares are pressed down.

     ```csharp
     private void pnlMine_MouseMove(object sender, MouseEventArgs e)
     {